 BudTrainer tip #1: do not use thin strings or wires to tie your plants since they will cut through the epidermis (the outer skin), which will limit the ability of your plants to transport sugars and thus to grow.
 Instead, use rubber-covered ties that are soft and won’t hurt your plants, like the extra thin and soft

 BudTrainer tip #2: if you break any branches while doing this, don’t worry - we’ve broken countless branches in the past, and we assure you that your plants will recover in no time.
 Just keep some grafting tape or duct tape with you in case you have to glue a branch back together.
-It works 90% of the time and is as simple as the diagram below (you don't even need the pencil - just tape will do).
+It works 90% of the time.

 BudTrainer tip #3: when choosing which branches you want to train, make sure that you pick the stems that are still soft and bendy.
 If they appear hard and woody they are likely to crack, and sometimes you will not be able to recover from that damage.